 My research has been supported by grants from the National Science Foundation, the Wenner-Gren Foundation, the Andrew W. Mellon Foundation, and the American Council of Learned Societies.
 I also serve on the editorial board for Anthropological Quarterly.
 At Cornell, I teach courses on time, environment, and research design that draw together fiction, film, critical theory, and ethnographic texts, approaching anthropology as a capacious mode of inquiry.

 “Postindustrial Futures and the Edge of the Frontier.”
-Accepted at Anthropological Quarterly.
+2022.
+Anthropological Quarterly 95(2): 277–310.

 “Waste-to-Energy: Garbage Prospects and Subjunctive Politics in Late-industrial Baltimore.”
 2019.
 American Ethnologist 46(3): 328–42.

 - Winner of the Anthropology and Environment Society's Junior Scholar Award, 2019

 - Selected by American Ethnologist for open-access reprint in Déjà Lu, 2021

 - Selected by Wylie for curated collection on "Environmental Policy," 2022

 “‘It’s exhausting to create an event out of nothing.’
 Slow Violence and the Manipulation of Time.”
 2018.
 Cultural Anthropology 33(1): 142–71.

 “Accountable Talk: ‘Real’ Conversations in Baltimore City Schools.”
 2017.
 Anthropology and Education Quarterly 48(1): 77–97.

 “‘…And That’s Why I Teach For America’: American Education Reform and the Role of Redemptive Stories.”
 2016.
 Text & Talk 36(2): 111–31.